The Gathering (Testament album): Musical style

 In a 2010 interview, vocalist Chuck Billy described how the free flow of ideas between Dave Lombardo and Eric Peterson was the "key and secret" to the album's overall heavier sound in comparison to previous albums.

 Billy's aggressive vocal approaches and darker death metal sound were apparent on the previous album, Demonic, and continued to be on The Gathering, but it was the range and diversity that he achieved on this album that drew the highest acclaim.
 While the album's songs range from heavier death metal to a more melodic thrash metal, it was Billy's ability to go from his distinct sound to a death metal growl while blending the two that has been noted as a trademark of Testament.

 Reception

 The Gathering reached #48 on the German album charts, its only chart showing, possibly reflecting problems from the prior albums and a lack of coverage rather than weaknesses with the album.

 In 2021, it was named one of the 20 best metal albums of 1999 by Metal Hammer magazine.
+Loudwire considers it to be among the most essential metal releases of the 1990s for vinyl collectors.